 Related: Homeschooling 101: 7 Tips to Get Started

-- What academic subjects should we be covering in kindergarten?
+• What academic subjects should we cover in kindergarten?

-Now, before I go much further, I need to be super clear about one thing.
+Before I go much further, I want to be super clear about one thing.
 Kindergarten is such a big deal in public education.
 I know it can feel like this monumental occasion and that you need to have all of your ducks in a row, hit a bunch of benchmarks, and so on and so forth.
-Let me let you in on a little truth–homeschool kindergarten should be viewed as an invitation to learning and as a stepping stone into formal education.
+Let me let you in on a little truth: Homeschool kindergarten should be viewed as an invitation to learning and as a stepping stone into formal education.
 What does that actually mean?
 It means that formal lessons shouldn’t be forced at this age.
 It also means that everything you do with your child this kindergarten year should be an intentional step toward the following years of formal schooling.

 Before getting caught up in curriculum choices and academics, I would suggest focusing on these five goals as top priority, and then adding some structured invitations to learning if your child is showing interest.